kamadiem/final_project/Readme.md

 ## ENDPOINT: /register
  * Send a POST request to the url - 64.227.10.104:8080/register by using the request body entailing username and password accordingly.

- * You will get a JSON as an output that indicates the username and password has registered successfully.
-If you see a "username already exists" message this still indicated it has registered.
+ * You will get a JSON as an output that indicates the "user registered"

+ * If a similar username is indicated then you get a response "username already exists"

 ```